Remember the cleaning project from yesterday? It’s coming along nicely, but I’ve run into a problem. How do I get rid of some books?

 I could freecycle them, but do I really want an Ayn Rand reading, lock-picking, gun collecting freak dropping by the house?
 And why do I have these books?
 What to do, what to do.

 I’ll figure it out.
-For now, here’s a cookie.
-I baked these with some dough that spent a good 24 hours in the refrigerator.
+For now, here are some Dark Chocolate Toblerone Cookies.
+I baked these with dough that spent a good 24 hours in the refrigerator.
 The chill time made them nice and fat, though the slightly flatter ones I baked yesterday were very good too.

-Toblerone is not for everybody, but I like it lot.
-Maybe because I’m part Swiss.
+Dark chocolate Toblerone is not for everybody, but I like it lot because I’m part Swiss.
+Ha ha.
 The milk chocolate Toberlone bars are kind of sweet, but the dark chocolate ones worked perfectly and gave the cookies that little bit of chew I was looking for.
 It’s best when the cookies are completely cool, though.
 Otherwise the sticky bits are just annoying.

 Toblerones worked great today, but you can stuff these cookies with whatever type chocolate you like– bittersweet chips, chopped chili infused chocolate, hazelnut.
 The dough recipe, which is adapted from Great Cookies: Secrets to Sensational Sweets and it will hold just about anything.
 I might try another batch with chunks of Oreos.